jinserk/MMM-2Day-NOAA-Forecast/README.md

 # MMM-2Day-NOAA-Forecast

 This is a module for the [MagicMirror](https://github.com/MichMich/MagicMirror/tree/develop).
-This module shows a 2-day forecast (today and tomorrow) using the [NOAA National Weather Service](https://www.weather.gov/) At the first place I've tried to use [OpenWeather One Call 3.0 API](https://openweathermap.org/api/one-call-3), but it shows quite inaccurate forecast result.
+This module shows a 2-day forecast (today and tomorrow) using the [NOAA National Weather Service](https://www.weather.gov/).
+At the first place I've tried to use [OpenWeather One Call 3.0 API](https://openweathermap.org/api/one-call-3), but it shows quite inaccurate forecast result.
 There already exists a project called [MMM-NOAA](https://github.com/cowboysdude/MMM-NOAA), but this uses not NOAA API but [WeatherBit API](https://www.weatherbit.io/api/weather-forecast-api).

-I just wanted an reliable weather forecast that will not be changed or discontinued.
+I just wanted a reliable weather forecast that will not be changed or discontinued.
 I believe NOAA National Weather Service is the best one with no user registration required (They look being preparing some change for this).

 ## Screenshot